quark-zju/serde_pyliteral/README.md

  "data": b"\xe6\x95\xb0\xe6\x8d\xae"}
 ```

 Deserialization is only guaranteed to work for output generated from serialization by this library.
-Deserialization does not match all `ast.literal_eval` features.
+Deserialization is not intended to match all `ast.literal_eval` features.